 Berdena's has it all.
-An ideal location in the heart of Old Town Scottsdale, space for indoor and outdoor seating if you choose to hang around, a bright and sunny atmosphere, solid coffee and loose leaf teas, and the BEST avocado toast!
-Their avocado toast was featured in the Phoenix New Times as the best in the city.
+An ideal location in the heart of Old Town Scottsdale, space for indoor and outdoor seating, a bright and sunny atmosphere, solid coffee and loose-leaf tea, and the BEST flat white in the city!

 Try the honey lavender cappuccino or cardamon rose latte for something unique.
 The rotating drinks are always very good, like the winter spice latte or pumpkin spice latte.